 May students retest if they don't test into English I or college-level math?

 Yes, students may retest one time before taking any developmental courses.
 Students who start developmental courses are not eligible to retest.

 Can students prepare for placement tests?

 Although no preparation is required for the English or Mathematics placement tests, there are sample placement test questions available for practice.
 Students may access sample questions by visiting the College Board Accuplacer web site at the following link.

 What should students bring for testing?

-Students should bring a form of photo identification and their NCC ID number.
 An on-screen calculator is available for test items that require calculation.
 It is not necessary for students to bring a calculator.